kots727/slugbotics.github.io/content/projects/somars.md

 Institute and professor Steve McGuire, competing in CITRIS competitions against teams from UC Berkeley, UC Davis, and UC Merced.

-Our current project is the CITRIS Aviation Prize, a competition in which teams design and develop an UAV (unmanned aerial vehicle) capable of traveling 115 miles and performing multi-acre environmental surveys.
+Our latest project is the CITRIS Aviation Prize, a competition in which teams design and develop an UAV (unmanned aerial vehicle) capable of traveling 115 miles and performing multi-acre environmental surveys.

+{{< image-block "/images/about/promo/somars3.jpg" >}}

+We did not win the CITRIS Aviation Prize, however we gained valuable expereince in avionics and UAVs.